-Time to get your name out there!
+As soon as you've completed your ski instructor course, and gained your qualification, it's time to get your name out there!
 However, don’t be too picky.
 Apply to many places so you’ve got the best chance of getting an interview.
 Every resort and country that you can get a visa for should be applied for and considered, especially if this is your first job application into the ski instructor world.

 Remember you can always move to your preferred area when you have more experience and It’s always good to have a backup plan if you cannot get a work visa for your first country of choice.
 So keep your options open.

-5) Get through a phone interview:
+5) Get through a phone interview

 If your initial application is successful, you will then be onto the next step, an interview!
 Some resorts do offer interview days, to test your practical ability as well as a face-to-face interview.
 If you happen to be in the country at the time or can get there, then go to them, showing interest in person is always a positive start, but for most, as long as you have proof of a confirmed work visa (or have had a discussion over potential sponsorship if applicable) then a job can be offered following a successful phone interview alone.

 Then, if all steps have been followed, this is where we and your employers say CONGRATULATIONS, job in the bag, well done!
 This is the end result we all want and hope for, and if you put the effort in through your instructor training, visa applications, resort and ski school research as well as the final interviews, you can make this dream a reality.